Comparing Directory Structure Patterns for Snowflake × Terraform

 | State Management | ⭕️ Single State | ⭕️ Single State | ⚠️ Multiple States (separated) |

-My personal view is that it's best to start with a single-state file separation structure.
-This configuration is the simplest and follows Terraform's standard usage, keeping the learning cost low for team members.
-In the initial stages, file divisions by resource type like databases.tf and schemas.tf should be sufficient for management.
+My personal view is that if you don't expect to have a large number of resources, starting with a single state file separation structure is best.
+This configuration is the simplest and follows Terraform's standard usage, keeping the learning curve low for team members.
+In the initial stages, file division by resource type such as databases.tf and schemas.tf is sufficiently manageable.

-As the number of resources increases, considering migration to state separation structure becomes practical.
-While state separation makes dependency management more complex, it offers benefits like performance improvements and impact scope limitation in large-scale environments.
+If you know from the beginning that the number of resources will increase, choosing a state separation structure would be better.
+While state separation makes dependency management more complex, it offers benefits like performance improvement and impact scope limitation in large-scale environments.
+If adopting state separation structure later, you'll need to execute the terraform mv command for each module.

-In conclusion, I currently think the approach of "starting simple and gradually increasing complexity as needed" is best.
+In conclusion, at this stage I think the approach of "starting simple and gradually increasing complexity as needed" is best.

-Terragrunt is another option.
-This tool specializes in multiple state management and is an effective choice when managing large-scale resources (e.g., 100+ resources) is anticipated from the start, or when the team has learning resources available.
+Terragrunt is also an option.
+This tool specializes in multiple state management and is a valid choice if large-scale resource management (e.g., 100+ resources) is expected from the beginning or if the team has learning resources available.

-The content described above is merely my thinking at the time of writing and may change after years of actual operation, so please consider it as reference only.
+The content described above is just my thinking at the time of writing, and I believe it may change after years of actual operation, so please consider it as reference.